-Indirect costs are charged at 26.0% of Modified Total Direct Costs (MTDC) per DHHS rate agreement dated 06/11/09, excluding equipment, and tuition.
+The University of Cincinnati indirect costs are charged at 26.0% of Modified Total Direct Costs (MTDC) per DHHS rate agreement dated 06/11/10, excluding equipment, and tuition.
+Indirect costs are taken on the first \$25,000 of the subcontract to the University of Cape Town.